yyin-dev/cs336-a2/writeup.md

 ## Problem (naive_ddp_benchmarking)

 I trained on 2 A100 each with 40G RAM.
 Batch size is 4, so microbatch size is 2.
 Warmup 5 steps, and benchmarked 10 steps.
 On average, each step spends about 5% time on gradient synchronization.
-See Appendix for output.

 The 5% ratio seems low for such a naive implementation but is also reasonable b/c: